Irina-Elena/Snake-AI/README.md

 The project used the Python Learning Environment in order to display the graphics of the game, and to build the vision of the snake, or what the snake sees.

+# State & Neural Network
+Our neural network received as input a bunch o states in order to predict the next best action.
+We have considered that a state should contain the following items:
+* x coordinate of head
+* y coordinate of head
+* x coordinate of apple
+* y coordinate of apple

 # Requirements
 The project was made using Python 3.7, Python Learning Environment, Numpy and Keras.